 Java / Python Client and Scripting

-In addition to existing Tcl and VBS APIs, GL is now offering Python and Java APIs for all variants of MAPS.
+Python and Java APIs are used for all variants of MAPS™.
 The API is written using an object-oriented coding paradigm, designed to give the user simple and intuitive containers for their messages, calls and regressions.

 The API is divided into “High” and “Low” level function calls.
-High level scripts leave the protocol logic to the underlying call control script on the MAPS server.
-Meaning, for example when receiving a SIP INVITE, the High Level call control script will immediately and automatically respond with a 100 Trying and 180 Ringing, when it eventually sends the 200 OK it will retransmit in accordance with the RFC.
+High level scripts leave the protocol logic to the underlying call control script on the MAPS™ server.
+For example, when receiving a SIP INVITE, the High-Level call control script will immediately and automatically respond with a 100 Trying and 180 Ringing, when it eventually sends the 200 OK it will retransmit in accordance with the RFC.

-A sample Java Client script (PlaceIsdnCall.java) can be downloaded here.
+A sample Java/Python Client script (Isup_PlaceCall.zip) can be downloaded here.

 Test Setup for Gateway Testing